dorny/paths-filter/README.md

     working-directory: ''

     # Personal access token used to fetch a list of changed files
-    # from Github REST API.
+    # from GitHub REST API.
     # It's only used if action is triggered by a pull request event.
-    # Github token from workflow context is used as default value.
+    # GitHub token from workflow context is used as default value.
     # If an empty string is provided, the action falls back to detect
     # changes using git commands.
     # Default: ${{ github.token }}